Welcome to THE SPICE ISLAND OF ZANZIBAR

 other side of the world.”

 Zanzibar’s allure is legendary.
 One of East Africa’s great trading centres, the archipelago has been for centuries a crossroads of culture, a melting pot of influences where Africa, India and Arabia meet, a complete change of pace from the mainland, a place where life’s rhythms are set by the monsoon winds and the cycles of the moon.The spice island of Zanzibar is a fascinating and beautiful world of its own.

 Discover Stone Town, a UNESCO World Heritage site, while wandering its narrow streets and losing yourself in the buzz of the markets.
 Delight your senses on a guided spice tour, learning about the island’s cloves, black pepper, cardamom, cinnamon, vanilla and lemongrass.
 Zanzibar’s beaches are world-renowned, so enjoy the idyllic white sand, turquoise water and unforgettable sunsets.

-The great thing about Zanzibar is that there isn’t a “best” time to visit – the weather is sunny and warm for most of the year.
+The great thing about Zanzibar is that one could travel there the whole year round and expect sunny and warm weather throughout the year.
 People sometimes mention a rainy season between March and May, and while it does rain, it is not a true rainy season.
-You’ll occassionally get full days of overcast weather during this time but it is a rarity and the showers usually happen overnight and in the early morning, with the clouds clearing in the afternoon.
+You’ll occasionally get full days of overcast weather during this time but it is a rarity and the showers usually occur overnight and in the early hours of the morning, with the clouds clearing in the afternoon.

 The temperature and humidity reaches its peak from February to mid April with temperatures up to 35 degrees celsius and humidity reaching 85% which ideally makes it favourable to tan under the blazing sun or rather perfect for a cool swim in the swimming pool or Lucious ocean!

 Subscribe now and get the latest specials on holiday deals!